Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/single-select.md

 ### Single select with placeholder

-This single select has a starting placeholder and a set width.
-One item is wider than the width, and so the text ellipses.
+This single select has a starting placeholder and a set minWidth and maxWidth.
+Notice how the dropdown is always at least as wide as the opener.
+Also, when the first item is chosen, the text in the opener would exceed the maxWidth.
+It ellipses instead.

 ```js
 const React = require("react");